Clinic Exclusive: Plot

 Julie Mason abuses her position as the owner of a private health clinic by selling sexual favours to her male clients, whom she then blackmails for large amounts of money.
 At the same time, she resists the sexual advances of Elsa Farson, a lonely, older woman.

 When businessman Lee Maitland engages her services, Julie, who wants to make a new life for herself, is taken by her new client and quickly becomes his fiancée.
-Meanwhile, barred from visiting Julie, Farson is driven to suicide.
+Meanwhile, barred from visiting Julie, Farson commits suicide.

 Julie is drawn into Maitland's plan to make them both rich, unaware that he is actually Farson's son and intends to avenge his mother.
-Eventually, Maitland fakes his death in a road accident that Julie helped to create, and then disappears with tens of thousands of pounds that Julie had extracted from her clients.
+Eventually, Maitland fakes his death in a road accident that Julie helps to create, and then disappears with tens of thousands of pounds that Julie had extracted from her clients.
 Julie is left to choose between admitting blackmail or remaining silent and being charged with Maitland's murder.